trans·form·er/ˌtran(t)sˈfôrmər/noun

 It is possible to redefine transformers to include, rather than exclude, a DC situation by restating its definition, thusly...

-an apparatus for delaying the saturation or desaturation of an electric charge or current across a dielectric or magnetic membrane, respectively, with the intention of altering the relationships between their various causes and effects.
+1.an apparatus for delaying the saturation or desaturation of an electric charge or current across a dielectric or magnetic membrane, respectively, with the intention of altering the relationships between their various causes and effects.
+2.a person or thing that transforms something.

 This may be what Jim Murray and Paul Babcock have managed to do in some of their devices.